-He was eloquent having sharpened his skills of interaction and socializing from his days as a shopkeeper and he plowed all that eloquence into his leadership, giving such great speeches as the Gettysburg Address.
+He was eloquent, having sharpened his skills of interaction and socialization from his days as a shopkeeper, he plowed all that eloquence into his leadership, giving such great speeches as the Gettysburg Address.
 Abraham Lincoln’s incredible impact was however cut short before the world could see his full potential as he was killed in a successful assassination attempt.

 Who Killed Abraham Lincoln?

 Abraham Lincoln was killed by a man known as John Wilkes Booth who was a well-known actor as well as he was a well-known Confederate sympathizer.
 Booth had been a member of the rather prominent 19th-century Booth theatrical family.
 He also held his identity as a Confederate sympathizer close to his heart, vehemently rejecting Abraham Lincoln and his policies and being very opposed to the abolition of slavery.

 John Wilkes Booth’s Theatrical Access Got Him Close To The President